SheepOfNoise/CommandRunner/README.md

 The Command Runner is a framework for executing sequences of commands.
 Each command has its own implementation.
 Commands are read from a specification file, passed as an argument to the executable when run on the command line.
 See below for an example of such a sequence.
 Sequences can be nested.
+## How to Run
+1. Clone this repository.
+2. Compile and link it (I used MSVC, executable located under .\x64\Debug).
+3. Run usage: .\x64\Debug\CommandRunner.exe  .\test\TestSimple.txt
+4. Add -v to get more verbosity and see commands' effect on enrironment.
+5. Add -p to only load and parse the commands.
 ## Requirements
 1. Each command will be called to respond for the following event:
 a.
 Execution started